Samuel Iling-Junior: Aston Villa

 On 1 July 2024, Iling-Junior signed for Premier League club Aston Villa on a permanent deal, as part of a double-transfer from Juventus, alongside Enzo Barrenechea.
 The deal commanded a €14 million fee, plus €3 million in add-ons, and was related to the transfer of Douglas Luiz to Juventus, despite being a separate transaction.

 Loans

 On 27 August 2024, Iling-Junior joined Serie A club Bologna on a season-long loan.
 On 21 January 2025, he scored his first Champions League goal in a 2–1 victory over Borussia Dortmund, marking his club's maiden victory in the competition.

-On 3 February 2025, Aston Villa recalled Illing-Junior from his Bologna loan and sent him out on loan to EFL Championship club Middlesbrough until the end of the season.
+On 3 February 2025, Aston Villa recalled Iling-Junior from his Bologna loan and sent him out on loan to EFL Championship club Middlesbrough until the end of the season.

-On 1 September 2025, Illing-Junior joined West Bromwich Albion on a season-long loan.
+On 1 September 2025, Iling-Junior joined West Bromwich Albion on a season-long loan.

+On 2 February 2026, Aston Villa recalled Iling-Junior from West Brom, and he signed with Pisa until the end of the season.

+On 14 August 2026, Iling-Junior joined newly promoted Championship club Bolton Wanderers on a season-long loan deal.